Goldsmith Primary Academy, Goldsmith Road, Harden, Walsall, WS3 1DL

 It has been designed to give our young people the knowledge, skills, understanding and experiences to be successful in learning and in life.
 We have used some of the critical research in cognitive science to help underpin our approach.
 For example, the use of interleaving and retrieval practice to help pupils’ retention of knowledge.

+Our ASPIRE learning skills and character virtues are ‘caught, sought and taught’ throughout the curriculum.
 Part of our mission is to ensure that our youngsters have the metacognitive skills (learning to learn) to be successful in learning and in life.
 For example, pupils learn to ‘self-quiz’ to remember key bits of knowledge in history, or they practise ‘communicating clearly’ and ‘being courageous’ when presenting to an audience in the fantastic finish for the theme.

 What does our medium term planning look like?

 The medium term plans have set out the end-point knowledge required for each theme.
-This is depicted by the NC knowledge and skills but more importantly the threshold concepts and big questions.
-Consideration has been given to the order of when content is taught, so that there is progression.
-Activities are planned to help develop pupils’ knowledge and challenge their thinking.
+This is depicted by the NC knowledge and skills but more importantly the threshold concepts and disciplinary questions.

 While the themes have trust-wide medium terms plans, it is currently schools’ responsibility to ensure effective curriculum planning is in place for subjects taught discretely.